DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Methodology

 \section{Methodology}

-We start by summarizing the overall architecture of DualFormer in Sec.~\ref{para:framework}, and then elaborate on its basic block in Sec.~\ref{para:block} by well introducing the two types of attention, including Local Window-based MSA (LW-MSA) and Global Pyramid-based MSA (GP-MSA).
-Afterwards, we describe the Position Encoding Generator (PEG) in Sec. \ref{para:peg} and discuss the differences between our DualFormer and its related works in Sec.~\ref{para:discussion}.
-Finally, we give the network configuration for constructing our DualFormer in Sec.~\ref{para:config}.
+We start by summarizing the overall architecture of DualFormer in Sec.~\ref{para:framework}, and then elaborate on its basic block in Sec.~\ref{para:block} by well introducing the two types of attention, including Local-Window based Multi-head Self-Attention (LW-MSA) and Global-Pyramid based MSA (GP-MSA).
+Afterward, we explain the network configuration for constructing our DualFormer in Sec.~\ref{para:config}.
+Finally, we discuss the differences between our DualFormer and related works in Sec.~\ref{para:discussion}.